rahathossain/tcs/README.md

 # What is Team of Cluster Singleton or TCS?

-TCS is reusable, resilient/fault tolerant, highly available and durable software component to design special micro-services based cluster solution.
+Goal of TCS is is to provide a reusable, resilient/fault tolerant, highly available and durable software component
+which can be used to design special micro-services based cluster solution.

 A TCS is clustered group of micro-services, capable of performing some type of custom work in parallel using its worker nodes while also able to manage these works using its master node, and also provide options